JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

-Moving a file is "mv path/to/file/location/name.ext /path/to/new/location/name.ext" if you're currently in the directory with your file use "mv file.ext /path/to/wherever/your/putting/it/file.ext" you just gotta know where you're moving the file to, to move it up a directory use "mv file.ext ../", multiple files are easy too "mv file1 file2 ~/" would move those files to your home directory.
+Moving a file is "mv path/to/file/location/name.ext /path/to/new/location/name.ext" if you're currently in the directory with your file use "mv file.ext /path/to/wherever/your/putting/it/file.ext" you just got to know where you're moving the file to, to move it up a directory use "mv file.ext ../", multiple files are easy too "mv file1 file2 ~/" would move those files to your home directory.